Kellogg MBA Essay Questions & Analysis 2023-2024

-Regarding the sorts of examples that one might cover, the wording of this Kellogg MBA essay question is technically wide open to personal and professional experiences.
+Regarding the sorts of recent examples that one might cover, the wording of this Kellogg MBA essay question is technically wide open to personal and professional experiences.
 Rather than gauging the significance of an experience solely in dollar amounts or percentages, we encourage applicants to attend to the follow up question about the challenges faced and lessons learned.
 Whether the challenge was logistical (like stretching yourself to coordinate across internal teams while managing a client’s expectations) or interpersonal (such as developing a good working relationship with an adversarial colleague), effective responses will highlight a transferable skill that was formed or strengthened during this process.
 Of course, the end result must be lasting and positive.

 With respect to structure, we recommend a basic STAR approach for this response.
 Begin by describing the situation, the players, and stakeholders involved before moving into the task: what you needed to accomplish in your leadership goal.
 You should also lay the groundwork for the challenges you encountered, identifying the factors or relationships you would need to navigate to be successful.
 You should then move into the action, providing a chronological account of how you moved through the project or process.
 It would likely make narrative sense to introduce the challenges and how you overcame them as part of this narrative rather than addressing this in a separate section.

 Finally, you should comment on the result — the outcome of your leadership efforts and the resolution of the story.
 Given the focus on “lasting value,” this will likely involve a comment on a positive impact and happy clients, customers, or stakeholders.
 The response should then conclude with a reflection on the lessons you learned, and perhaps a comment on how they have served you since and/or how they position you to add real value to the Kellogg community.

 If you are struggling to determine your defining values, you may try to ‘work backwards’ when crafting this essay via a simple exercise.